-If you’re new to fishing or even a seasoned angler, a commonly debated topic that will come up will be the never ending debate of smallmouth bass vs largemouth bass.
-Both sides of the debate have ardent supporters who rarely give an inch.
+If you’re new to fishing or even a seasoned angler, a commonly debated topic that you should know about is the never ending debate of smallmouth bass vs largemouth bass.
+Both sides of the debate have fervent supporters who rarely give an inch.
 The only thing they’ll ever agree on is that they enjoy bass fishing.

 But before you can join the debate and pick a side, I’d like to highlight the key differences between smallmouth and largemouth bass.